Element X reacts with element Y to give a product containing X3+ ... | Pearson+ Channels

 Element X reacts with element Y to give a product containing X3+ ions and Y2-ions.

-(b) Is element Y likely to be a metal or a nonmetal?
+(a) Is element X likely to be a metal or a nonmetal?
 Explain.

 Relevant Solution